mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 https://stummuac-my.sharepoint.com/:w:/r/personal/55120089_ad_mmu_ac_uk/_layouts/15/Doc.aspx?sourcedoc=%7B813EF50F-3400-4E1E-8105-698B756CAB7C%7D&file=Simulation%202025%20-%20test%20project.docx&action=default&mobileredirect=true&wdOrigin=OFFICE-OFFICE-METAOS.FILEBROWSER.FILES-HOME
 To come - for now see outline of thesis at the end of chapter -->

-## Ideas to add into the introduction

 ## 1. Introduction to the thesis

-### Introduction to increased use and importance of technology in western society

 We live in a society where digital technology is increasingly used in work, education and home life, providing diverse opportunities.
 These opportunities are balanced with potential costs at both a societal and individual level.
 This study addresses the creation of interactive, online media in the form of the production of web-browser based games for the purposes of education.
 Over the lifespan of this thesis there has been significant developments in narratives concerning digital media and participation in knowledge production.
 At the start of my work in this area, a concern around deficit of computer literacy workforce was prevalent, particularly in the area of lack of computer programming [@livingstone_next_2011].
 The underlying narrative was generally optimistic, new technologies are providing diverse opportunities and the challenge is to ensure opportunities of access for diverse stakeholders.
 By way of contrast, present narratives surrounding the concerns surround impact of generative artificial intelligence and social media on young people are less optimistic.
 Specific concerns include: the risk that convenience and automation of tasks, in the form of generative AI and related software services, diminish critical thinking skills making individuals overly reliant on technology;  sophisticated media production and delivery systems which driven by algorithmically generated suggestions can foster passive consumption of media in a way which amplifies divisions within society; and the impact on young people of increased screen time and subsequent impact of reduced real life  interactions.
 Participation of young people within areas of social media and online gaming in particular reflect ongoing tensions related to the opportunities for self-expression and the dangers of identity formation within digital spaces that are hard for parents to participant in for governments to effectively regulate.